How to Use a Self-Directed Roth IRA to Shelter Carried Interest Gains

 - Carried interest entities

-Unlike traditional brokerage Roth IRAs, a self-directed Roth IRA allows investments in closely held and privately structured entities, provided IRS rules are followed.
+Unlike traditional brokerage Roth IRAs, a Self-Directed Roth IRA allows investments in closely held and privately structured entities, provided IRS rules are followed.

 Why Roth IRAs Are So Powerful